scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 Plugins are used to alter the behavior of functions or classes.
 This is done by creating wrappers for existing values to control their new behavior, similarly to Magento "around" plugins/interceptors.

 There are 2 main types of plugins: plugins that wrap around functions and those that wrap around other properties.
+Function plugins act as wrappers for the function they plug in to, and are called every time the original function is called.
+Property plugins are called to initialize the property, and must return the value that the property should have.

 ### Function plugins
-Each plugin which wraps around a **_function_** is a function with the following arguments.
+Each plugin which wraps around a function is a function with the following arguments.
 - `args`: an array of the original arguments that were passed to the function
-- `callback`: a function that calls the original method (bound to the instance), or the next plugin if another plugin is configured
+- `callback`: a function that calls the original method, or the next plugin if another plugin is configured
 - `instance`: the instance that the function was called on

 The plugin is itself the new function that the target function should be replaced with.
 Whatever the plugin returns is what callers of the function will get.